philihp/philihp.github.io/_posts/2022-10-04-coerce-string-into-uuid-in-postgres.md

 ERROR:  invalid input syntax for type uuid: "0qREGUQhbFNoRd-aeFacw"
 ```

-In my experience, halting functions like these are nasty when used in a production ETL flow, because one bit of bad data upstream will break the whole build.
-Here, it sounds like at some point they went from a random string to a legit UUID, and I wanted a similarly low-effort way of just making it so while preserving the uniqueness.
+In my experience, halting functions like these are nasty when used in a production ETL flow.
+Imagine if a malformed ID like that were introduced months later; now the flow is broken until developer time can be allocated to fix it.
+Gross.
+In some situations you want your code to fail-fast, but I just wanted a damned UUID.
+Or maybe _null_ would have been acceptable.
 [This post](https://stackoverflow.com/a/21327318/643928) had a good snippet, so I turned that into a database function.

 ```sql
 CREATE OR REPLACE FUNCTION to_uuid(raw text)